 Spotify pays rights holders, not artists directly (unless the artist is the rights holder of record).
 The recording royalty goes to whoever owns or delivered the master recording.
 For an independent artist, that means your music distributor, which then pays you minus any cut it takes.

 Separately, the underlying song generates publishing royalties — performance and mechanical — that flow through different channels (your PRO and mechanical collection societies), not the same payment as the recording royalty.
-See what music royalties are for how the recording and the song are two separate assets.
+See what music royalties are for how the recording and the song are two separate assets, and our breakdown of music publishing for how those song royalties get collected.

 The Path Your Money Takes